 It's sometimes called the under-occupancy charge, the social rented sector size criteria or removal of the spare room subsidy.

-You won't be affected if you or your partner are pension age:
+You won't be affected if you - and your partner if you live with them - are pension age:

 How much benefit you lose

 The bedroom tax affects how much of your rent can be covered by housing benefit or the universal credit housing element.

 The maximum rent that can be covered is reduced by:

 - 14% for 1 spare bedroom

 - 25% for 2 or more spare bedrooms

 Example: If your rent is £100 a week, the maximum benefit you get to help with rent is: